 So, you’ve decided to start your data science journey.
 That’s great news.
-Assuming you’ve weighed up the pros and cons of hiring vs other options (if not, have a read of our previous blog), you’re now in the market to hire a data scientist, or three.
+Assuming you’ve weighed up the pros and cons of hiring vs other options, you’re now in the market to hire a data scientist, or three.

 How To Make Sure You Hire The Best Data Science Talent

 There are several reasons why hiring data science talent is not straight forward.
 I’ve listed three of the main reasons below, along with my tips for getting past these hurdles, almost effortlessly.

 1. Writing a job specification is not a simple task

 You need to define the role within the context of your own organisation.
 You need a data science skill set that will closely match the needs of your organisation.
 For example, if your company has key processes involving images, make sure your first hire has expertise and solid experience in processing that data type.
 Your first data science hire should be a master, with experience relevant to your organisation rather than a generalist.
 Although many data scientists excel at picking up new techniques, hiring a generalist first-off may cost you time.